search icon

 Microsoft

-The company grew rapidly and in 1985 released a revolutionary development, the Windows operating system.
-Today Microsoft is one of the leaders in hardware and software production, and Bill Gates is one of the richest people in the world.
+The company grew rapidly and, in 1985, released a revolutionary development, the Windows operating system.
+Today, Microsoft is one of the leaders in hardware and software production, and for a while, Bill Gates was the richest man in the world (he’s still in the top 20 richest individuals).

 8. IBM